nirbhaybagmar/DataFocuedPython-JobsScraper/README.md

     ```

 5. **Modify the Chromedriver Path**:
   Update the path to the Chromedriver in the scraping scripts to match the location of Chromedriver on your system.

+      Create a new file `.env` in the root directory and add the following line:
+      ```
+      CHROMEDRIVER_PATH = "path/to/chromedriver"
+      ```
+      Make sure to replace `"path/to/chromedriver"` with the actual path to the Chromedriver executable on your system.
+      Chromedriver can be downloaded from [here](https://sites.google.com/chromium.org/driver/).
+      Chromedriver version should match the version of Chrome installed on your system.

+      Issues with Chromedriver:
+      - If you are using Windows, you may need to add the Chromedriver path to the system PATH variable.
+      - If you are using macOS, you may need to grant permission to the Chromedriver executable using the following command:
+        ```
+        chmod +x /path/to/chromedriver
+        ```
+        ```
+        xattr -d com.apple.quarantine /path/to/chromedriver
+        ```

 6. Command to run all the process in one command i.e scrape the data, clean the data, create database, populate database, run the application
     ```